colbyfayock/html-webpack-partials-plugin/README.md

 ### Google Analytics & Google Optimize

-The (recommended installation)[https://support.google.com/optimize/answer/6262084?hl=en] of (Google Optimize)[https://www.google.com/analytics/optimize/] alongside Google Analytics includes installing the snippet immediately after the `<meta charset` tag from the initial server-returned HTML.
-Loading this clientside using something like (React Helmet)[https://github.com/nfl/react-helmet], unless using server side rendering, won't give us the benefits of giving an optimal loading experience when running A/B tests.
+The [recommended installation](https://support.google.com/optimize/answer/6262084?hl=en) of [Google Optimize](https://www.google.com/analytics/optimize/) alongside Google Analytics includes installing the snippet immediately after the `<meta charset` tag from the initial server-returned HTML.
+Loading this clientside using something like [React Helmet](https://github.com/nfl/react-helmet), unless using server side rendering, won't give us the benefits of giving an optimal loading experience when running A/B tests.
 To fix this, we can inject this snippet using a partial without having to create a custom HTML template file or trying to sloppily manage it in our app.

 #### Set Up Your Config
 Using a basic example of `webpack.config.js`: